Hello, everyone, I need to know how I should mark attendance in the following scenarios, which are frequently occurring in our organization.

 From India, Gurugram

-You are required to pay salary for the period worked.
-However, you can adjust notice pay in cases where the person left without adequate notice (if your probation rule has termination/leave without notice, then there will be nothing to adjust).
+You are required to pay a salary for the period worked.
+However, you can adjust notice pay in cases where the person left without adequate notice.
+If your probation rule includes termination or leave without notice, then there will be nothing to adjust.

-For the other part, where a person is absent before and after the weekly off, he will not be eligible for paid weekly off.
-In fact, all the laws provide paid weekly off only in cases where the person has worked for 6 continuous days...
+For the other part, where a person is absent before and after the weekly off, they will not be eligible for paid weekly off.
+In fact, all the laws provide paid weekly off only in cases where the person has worked for six continuous days.

 From India, Mumbai